Rotary.org: Frequently Asked Questions

 What if I don’t find what I’m searching for?

-- The search is brand new and will improve even more as you help us “fine tune” the search engine by using the site.
+The search will improve even more as you help us fine tune the search engine by using the site.
 You can contact us with questions about content you are not finding easily.

 Still have questions?

-- Please send us an email so we can help you get the most out of the new site
+Contact us so we can help you get the most out of the new site.